 DOCTYPE is a declaration that should appear as the first line in your webpage code.
-It defines the standard to which your webpage is coded, and provides information to the browser as to how the code should be interpreted.
+It defines the standard to which your webpage is coded, and provides information to the browser as to how the code should be rendered.

 If you created your webpage with a WYSIWYG design tool, and that specific application was the only one you have ever used to edit the webpage, then you don't need to be concerned about the doctype declaration.
 The webpage design application will automatically provide the correct doctype declaration for its own coding standard.